-The FICM independent charitable trust was formed on the 17th November 2011, specifically to encourage regular support of the Intelligence Corps Museum at Chicksands, Bedfordshire in England.
-The trust deed includes just two formal objectives as follows:
+The FICM independent charitable trust was formed on 17 November 2011, specifically to encourage regular support of the Intelligence Corps Museum at Chicksands, Bedfordshire in England.
+The trust deed includes just two formal objectives.

 Within the scope of this remit the trustees operate a membership system for supporters.
 Regular newsletters are published and two major events of interest to members are organised each year.
 Membership is open to current and former Corps personnel and to interested members of the general public.

 The trust and its activities are managed by trustees who, together with the patron, are all volunteers.

 The Singapore Dawnwatchers Society was formed on 6 July 1968 in Counter Intelligence Platoon Singapore.
 Its stated aim is to bring together people in Singapore, Malaysia and Brunei who liked to "Dawn Watch", and consists of Intelligence Corps personnel who served in those regions during the 1960s and early 1970s.Visit Singapore Dawnwatchers Society

 The AAJLR Comrades Association was formed in 1959 and disbanded in 1966.
 Originally it trained boys as future senior non-commissioned officers from five arms of the army but this was later expanded to eight.
 This included the Intelligence Corps and the Royal Corps of Signals.Visit AAJLR Comrades Association

 The Langeleben Reunion Association was formed in April 1993, the aim being to foster and keep alive the comrade spirit of all those who served at Langeleben.
 Membership is open to all ranks and cap badges who served at Langebelen between 1951 and 1992.Visit Langeleben Reunion Association